QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 #### Maintenance

 Service maintenance will take place during set times.
 This will be on tuesday nights between 19:00 and 21:00 (if necessary).
 When maintenance has to urgently be performed (because the continuity or integrity of the service may be at risk), this will take place in accordance with the client.
-Customers will receive notice of maintenance at least half an hour before the start of the maintenance.
+Users will receive notice of maintenance at least half an hour before the start of the maintenance.

 The duration of maintenance may depend on the severity of the issues and the uptime guarantee depending on the service level package.